Azure/simdem/demo_scripts/containerAppsPython/README.md

 curl "https://${CONTAINERAPP_FQDN}"
 ```
+#Success!
+You now have scccessfully created a Container Apps image in Azure.
+If you would like to delete the resources created push any button.
+If you want to keep the resources created, push `b` and CTRL + C.

 # Step 7 - Delete Resource Group

 ```
 az group delete --name $RESOURCE_GROUP --yes
 ```
-# Done!

-Success!
-You now have scccessfully created a Container Apps image in Azure.